alphagov/gsp/docs/gds-supported-platform/tls-certificates.md

 listen on the virtual host corresponding to the certificate domain name.

-### Custom domains
+### Providing certificates for custom domains

 As the example shows, if you provide your own certificates, you can use any custom domain you choose; you do not have to use the cluster `govsvc.uk` domain.
 To use a custom domain, create a CNAME record from your domain to the external load balancer for your namespace.

-To find the external load balancer name, run:

-    kubectl -n my-namespace get svc my-namespace-ingressgateway

-and look under the `EXTERNAL-IP` column.
+We provide a convenience record called `<namespace>.london.<cluster>.govsvc.uk` for this purpose.
+For example, if your namespace is called `verify-proxy-node-prod` in the `verify` cluster, you would create a CNAME from your custom domain to `verify-proxy-node-prod.london.verify.govsvc.uk.`.

 [cert-manager]: https://docs.cert-manager.io/en/latest/
 [gsp-canary]: https://github.com/alphagov/gsp/tree/master/components/canary